FelipeCRAguiar/FashionDriven/README.md

 You can use this app to make and order a shirt that fits your tastes, or order a shirt that someone else made that is to your liking:

- - Select the movie you want to see
+ - Select the shirt model
- - Select the session you want to go to
+ - Select the shit collar type
- - Select the seats you want to reserve
+ - Select the material you want your shirt made out of
- - Order the tickets
+ - Provide a image of
  - Review your order

 ## Technologies